 Here are some suitable substitutions for the ingredients:

-- Pie crust - substitute with your favorite homemade pie crust, use 12 mini tart crusts instead or omit the crust altogether for a crustless pumpkin pie.
-A crustless pumpkin pie is also the lowest calorie option, since the crust contributes over half of the total calories for this pie.
-Without a crust, it would be about 75-100 calories a slice!
+- Pie crust - substitute with your favorite homemade pie crust in a 9-inch pie pan, use 12 mini tart crusts instead or omit the crust altogether for a crustless pumpkin pie.

 - Silken tofu - use firm or extra firm silken tofu by Morinu